“Wait, wait!” a man called out as he briskly walked down the hill. I stood by the Land Cruiser as he handed me a bag of chestnuts.

 - Peel them with ease.

-Tip of the day: Spoon the chestnuts out, like you would do with a boiled egg!
+We next found a way to eat them without peeling: simply spoon the chestnuts out, like you would do with a boiled egg!

 Overland Cooking Equipment